LibrariesHacked/data-treaders/background.md

 Background
 ==========

-Before advertising the event we used a Google form to ask people some questions, such as their data experience, which Library Carpentry modules they'd be interested in, and what they'd like to talk about at a data event.
+Before advertising the event we used a Google form to ask interested attendees some questions, such as their data experience, which Library Carpentry modules they'd be interested in, and what they'd like to talk about at a data event.

 #### How would you describe your experience of working with data?

 We asked this so we could get an idea of how people viewed their own experience with data.
-That could influence the training sessions we ran, but was just to get an idea of the mix of attendees.
+That could influence the training sessions we ran, but was mainly to get an idea of the mix of attendees.
 Any training would ensure every level of expertise was welcome.

 | Option | Description |
 | ------ | ----------- |